CRISES IN THE CAPITALIST SYSTEM

 3. DEPRESSION STAGE.

 This is the lowest point in the economic cycle and represents a severe and prolonged decline in economic activity.
-It is often marked by:
+It is characterized by:

 • Collapse of investments and business closures.